SoftwareHeritage/swh-sysadmin-provisioning/proxmox/terraform/README.md

 # Details

-The provisioning is bootstraping vm declared in ".tf" files.
-It's using a base template (debian-9-template, debian-10-template) installed in the hypervisor.
+The provisioning is bootstraping vms declared in ".tf" files (in dependency order if any).

+It's using a base template (either debian-9-template, debian-10-template) installed in the hypervisor.
 Instructions are detailed in the `init-template.md` file.

-# Init
+## Init

 This initializes your local copy with the necessary: